1. Who may participate in Hawks baseball?

 11. How is a new player assigned to a team?
 Can we make requests?
 Can we request a friend to play with or a coach to play for?

-A baseball player is assigned to a team based on what the players' age is on May 1, 2019 and experience.
-We attempt to place a new player on a team with similar experience level.
+A baseball player is assigned to a team based on what the player's age is on May 1, 2022 and their experience.
+We attempt to place a new player on a team with a similar experience level.
 Then if there are multiple choices we will try to match the new player with a team that has other players from the same school or within the middle school feeder system.
 Priority for placement is based on what date you registered online.

 Players may also put in special requests in the comments box.
 We try to honor requests but many factors such as competitive play, roster openings, etc. affect those placements.
 We try to honor as many requests as possible, but not all requests can be honored.